RobLoach/pntr_app/ADVANCED.md

 Window drivers are the frame of the app, like input, the event loop, and copying the pntr_image to the screen.
 Sound drivers make the sound work, and are mostly independant of the window (although SDL2 currently requires them to match.)
 You should only define 1 window/sound per build-target.

-Even if you are not using raylib, but need a sound engine, it's recommended to use `PNTR_APP_SOUND_RAYLIB`, since it's just a ncie wrapper around [miniaudio](https://miniaud.io/).
+Even if you are not using raylib, but need a sound engine, it's recommended to use `PNTR_APP_SOUND_RAYLIB`, since it's just a nice wrapper around [miniaudio](https://miniaud.io/).

 Here are the defines that make that work: